ethereum/go-ethereum/docs/_dapp/native.md

 ### gethclient

 An instance of `gethclient` can be used in exactly the same way as `ethclient`.
-However, `gethclient` also includes Geth-specific API endpoints.
-These additional endpoints are:
+However, `gethclient` includes Geth-specific API methods.
+These additional methods are:

 ```shell
 CallContract()